Irish Church Missions: Apology

 On 11 March 2022 Northern Ireland Historical Institutional Abuse Inquiry confirmed physical and sexual abuse at the Manor House Home, run by ICM, and a public apology was issued in March 2022 in the Northern Ireland Assembly.

 The six institutions that apologized for carrying out abuse were De La Salle Brothers, represented by Br Francis Manning; the Sisters of Nazareth, represented by Sr Cornelia Walsh; the Sisters of St Louis represented by Sr Uainin Clarke; the Good Shepherd Sisters, represented by Sr Cait O'Leary; Barnardo's in Northern Ireland, represented by Michele Janes; and Irish Church Missions, represented by Rev Mark Jones.
 In live reporting after the apology, BBC News reported that Jon McCourt from Survivors North West said "If what happened today was the best that the church could offer by way of an apology they failed miserably.
 There was no emotion, there was no ownership. ...
 I don't believe that the church and institutions atoned today."
 He called on the intuitions to "do the right thing" and contribute to the redress fund for survivors, saying that institutions have done similar for people in Scotland.
 McCourt praised the government ministers' apologies; they had "sat and thought out and listened to what it was we said.", but said that the institutions had failed to do this, leading to some victims having to leave the room while they were speaking, "compound[ing] the hurt."
 Others angry at the institutions' apologies included Caroline Farry, who attended St Joseph's Training School in Middletown from 1978 to 1981, overseen by nuns from the Sisters of St Louis, Pádraigín Drinan from Survivors of Abuse, and Alice Harper, whose brother, a victim of the De La Salle Brothers, had since died.
 Peter Murdock, from campaign group Savia, was at Nazareth Lodge Orphanage with his brother (who had recently died); he likened the institution to an "SS camp".
 He said "It's shocking to hear a nun from the institution apologising ... it comes 30 years too late ... people need to realise that it has to come from the heart.
 They say it came from the heart but why did they not apologise 30 years ago?"

 Stated positions

 Homosexuality

 Irish Church Missions maintains a traditionalist stance against homosexuality.
 The organisation opposed the Civil Partnership Bill, which granted limited civil recognition and rights in areas such as taxation and kinship to cohabiting same-sex and opposite-sex couples.

-However, the Northern Ireland Historical Institutional Abuse Inquiry found several instances over time at Manor House Home, Lisburn, Northern Ireland, run by Irish Church Missions, of homosexual abuse of children who were supposed to be cared for.